 Learn About Baby Formula Ingredients and Nutrition

-- you may choose to supplement with an occasional bottle; or
+• You may supplement with an occasional bottle, or

-- breastfeeding may not work for you.
+• breastfeeding may not work.
 Would you express breast milk or go straight to formula?

-There are many reasons why you don’t want to or can’t breastfeed your baby.
+You don’t want to or can’t breastfeed your baby for many reasons.
 I wrote an article before comparing the benefits of both – breast and formula feeding.
-Formula manufactures have been very responsible and try to make formulas that are nutritious and healthy for babies.
-They have even developed special recipes that are suitable for babies with metabolic deficiencies.
+Formula manufacturers have been very responsible and try to make nutritious and healthy formulas for babies.
+They have even developed unique recipes suitable for babies with metabolic deficiencies.
 That’s something a lactating mother cannot do.
-Thats why I think there’s a definite place for baby formulas in this world.
+That’s why I think there’s a definite place for baby formulas.

 Formula Nutrition Requirements